clockworklabs/spacetime-docs/docs/sdks/c-sharp/index-v2.md

 }
 ```

 The `OnUpdate` callback runs whenever an already-resident row in the client cache is updated, i.e. replaced with a new row that has the same primary key.
+The table must have a primary key for callbacks to be triggered.
 Newly registered or canceled callbacks do not take effect until the following event.

 See [the quickstart](/docs/sdks/c-sharp/quickstart#register-callbacks) for examples of regstering and unregistering row callbacks.